You can’t cook great pasta without the right ingredients. You’ll need the right amounts of flour, eggs, tomato, cheese, and more.

-5.Pay Heed to the Number of Questions:
+5.Pay Heed to the Number of Questions

-On the other hand, having too few problems may make the participants feel the quiz is too superficial to give answers.
-Look at the popular fun quiz questions and you will surely see this pattern.
+On the other hand, having too few problems may make the participants feel the quiz is too superficial to answer.
+Look at these popular fun quiz questions, and you will surely see this pattern.

 The average quiz taker won’t have more than a couple of minutes to complete a quiz.
 So, the ideal number of quiz questions falls somewhere between 7-10.

 Here’s a Tip: You can tell your quiz takers how many questions there are in advance.